DiceDB/dice/docs/src/content/docs/commands/EXISTS.md

    - Error Message: `(error) ERR wrong number of arguments for 'exists' command`
    - Occurs when no key is provided.

-2. **Invalid key type**:
+2. **Wrong type of value or key**:
-   - Error Message: `(error) ERR value is not a valid string`
+   - Error Message: `(error) WRONGTYPE Operation against a key holding the wrong kind of value`
-   - Occurs when a non-string value is provided as a key.
+   - Occurs when attempting to use the command on a key that contains a non-string value.

 ## Example Usage